wesleywerner/eureka-docs/source/basics/index.rst

 You can enter the 3D view to see a preview of the texture changes:

 .. image:: floor-ceil-browser.png

-Pro Tip: You can copy-paste ceiling and floor textures quickly by hi-lighting the master sector, hovering over the target sector and pressing the :kbd:`c` key.

 Creating Sectors
 ----------------